How to Hang Posters Without Damaging the Wall – Or the Poster

 If you don’t have a specific area meant for hanging your posters, don’t fret.
 Here are a few poster mounting solutions that will leave your walls and posters damage-free!

 1.)
 Make sure your hands are clean

-Clean hands make for less residue when you remove the poster from the tube.
+Clean hands make for less residue when removing the poster from the tube.

 2.)
 Lay the poster (or posters) flat, printed side up, on a clean surface

 Weigh them down at the corners for a few hours or a day.
 This will make your posters easier to work with since the edges won’t be curling back up as much.
-Posters printed on hard plastic or similar materials will obviously not need to be prepped this way.
+Glossy photos or posters printed on hard plastic or similar materials will obviously not need to be prepped this way.

 3) Prepare your wall